Washington wine: Columbia Valley AVA

-The large Columbia Valley AVA, established in 1984, covers almost one-fourth of the state and crosses over the border into Oregon.
-Within this large AVA are several smaller AVAs including the Ancient Lakes, Horse Heaven Hills, Rattlesnake Hills, Red Mountain, Snipes Mountain, Wahluke Slope, Walla Walla and Yakima Valley AVAs.
-Of the region's 11.5 million acres (4.65 million hectares), only 16670 acre were planted as of 2008.
+The vast Columbia Valley AVA, established in 1984, covers almost one-fourth of the state and extends across the border into Oregon.
+Within this expansive region are several smaller AVAs including the Ancient Lakes, Horse Heaven Hills, Rattlesnake Hills, Red Mountain, Snipes Mountain, Wahluke Slope, Walla Walla and Yakima Valley AVAs.
+Of the region's 11 e6acre, only 16670 acre were planted as of 2008.
 The boundaries of the AVA extend south from the Okanagan wilderness and include most of the Columbia River Basin extending east along the Snake River to the Idaho border.
 Many of the Columbia Valley's vineyards are planted along a broad, semi-arid plateau at altitudes of 1,000-2,000 feet (300–600 meters).
 The climate of the Columbia is continental, like most of Eastern Washington, though a wide range of microclimates exist.
 "The area sees anywhere from 1,240 to 1,440 degree days Celsius" with most of these microclimates falling into classifications of Regions I and II on the Winkler scale of heat summation.
 On average, the Columbia Valley sees over 300 cloudless days per year and experiences no more than 15 in of rainfall.

 The Wahluke Slope AVA, located among the foothills of the Saddle Mountains (pictured), is one of the warmest and driest regions in the state.
 Sentinel Gap is in the distance.

 The Horse Heaven Hills AVA was established in 2005 and is home to some of the state's largest and oldest vineyards.
 Of the region's 570000 acre, nearly 6180 acre were planted as of 2008.
 The boundaries of the AVA follow its namesake hills to the north which forms the southern border of the Yakima Valley and extends southward to the Columbia River.
 In 1972, the first vineyard planted in this region was called Mercer Ranch.
 Now known as Champoux Vineyard, it is one of the most prestigious and sought-after grapes in the state with its name appearing on several vineyard designated wines.
 The vineyard is also home to some of the oldest Cabernet Sauvignon vines in the country.
 Many of the best vineyards are planted along the right bank of the Columbia River, though some areas are prone to exposure to winds in excess of 25 mph at which point vines are at risk of shutting down metabolically, thereby hindering the ripening process.
 However, the wind also serves to toughen grape skins, which can moderate temperatures, increase phenols, and keep the vine's canopy dry which aids in disease control.